wso2/docs-ballerina-visual-studio-code-plugin/en/docs/build-and-run/build-and-run.md

 ## Use the Code View

+Follow the steps given below to build and run the Ballerina program from the code view.

 >**Note:** Skip 1-3 steps if you already have a Ballerina code.

 1. Click **View** in the menu bar of the editor, and click **Command Palette**.